Dionisiy/CA/objects-iquiz.md

-Which of the following best describes a method?
+- Which of the following best describes a method?

-Answer: A function associated with an object
+**Answer**: A function associated with an object

-What does OOP stand for?
+- What does OOP stand for?

-Answer: Object Oriented Programming
+**Answer**: Object Oriented Programming

-Which of the following is the correct syntax for accessing the following object using bracket notation?
+- Which of the following is the correct syntax for accessing the following object using bracket notation?

 ```
 var me = {